efernandezpascual/anthropogenic/doc/manuscript.md

 We performed all data analyses with R version 4.3.1 ([R Core Team 2023](#ref-RN5387)), using the R package ‘tidyverse’ ([Wickham et al.
 2019](#ref-RN4662)) for data processing and visualization.
-The original datasets, R code for the analysis and creation of the manuscript can be accessed at the GitHub repository
+The original datasets, as well as R code for analysis and creation of the manuscript can be accessed at the GitHub repository
 <https://github.com/efernandezpascual/manmade>.

 ## Study ecoregion